eclipse/dirigible/README.md

 	- [Contributors](#contributors)
 	- [References](#references)

-## Try
+## Instant Trial

-You can try a full fledged Dirigible deployment on [HANA Cloud Platform](https://account.hana.ondemand.com/).
-Create your own unlimited free trial account at [https://account.hanatrial.ondemand.com/](https://account.hanatrial.ondemand.com/).

-You can also try the sandbox instance with restricted functionality that is available at [http://trial.dirigible.io](http://trial.dirigible.io).
+You can try the sandbox instance to have a quick look on the functionality you are interested [http://trial.dirigible.io](http://trial.dirigible.io).

 ## Get Started

 ### Download

-The "fast-track" - you can download the precompiled binaries produced from the released versions from [https://github.com/eclipse/dirigible/releases/](https://github.com/eclipse/dirigible/releases/) and skip the build section.
+The "fast-track" - you can download the precompiled binaries produced from the Hudson builds from [http://wiki.eclipse.org/Dirigible/Downloads](http://wiki.eclipse.org/Dirigible/Downloads) and skip the build section.

 Nevertheless, we highly recommend building the binaries from source in order to have all experimental features that are not available in the releases.